martinlynge/bit-docs/content/docs/updating-sourced-components.md

 So, in case there's a newer remote version, the correct order of actions would be:

-1. [Get the latest version](#getting-an-updated-version-of-a-component) from the remote scope.
+1. [Get the latest version](#getting-an-updated-version-of-a-component) from the remote Scope.
 2. [Tag](/docs/cli-tag.html)
 3. [Export](/dpcs/cli-export.html)